ngs-docs/angus/jetstream/boot.md

 ## Find the "DIBSI 2018 workshop image" image, click on it

 Enter "DIBSI" into the search bar - make sure it's from June 22nd, 2018 by Titus.
-This images is based on Ubuntu 18.04 devel and docker, with [bioconda](https://bioconda.github.io/) package manager added.
+This images is based on Ubuntu 18.04 devel and docker, with Rstudio and [bioconda](https://bioconda.github.io/) package manager added.

 [![foo](images/Image_Search.thumb.png)](images/Image_Search.png)